Information on this page may change. Please check back frequently

 - Union Plus

-If you have lost work due to COVID-19, you may be eligible for unemployment benefits.
-Recent federal legislation enhanced and expanded benefits to those who rely on contract work, freelance jobs, and others who have traditionally been excluded from unemployment insurance.
+Recent federal legislation gives jobless musicians and other working people larger unemployment benefits over a longer period of time—including those who rely on contract work, freelance jobs, and others who have traditionally been excluded from unemployment insurance.
 For the first time, 1099 workers are able to receive unemployment benefits!

 Each state sets its own unemployment insurance benefits and eligibility guidelines, but you will usually need certain information including: